 I went to 14 public screenings this year, and truthfully less than half of them sent the audience out feeling that they had been briefly plugged into a cultural experience that they couldn’t have got from the Odeon up the road.
 A couple of them were nearly funereal.
 It doesn’t help that the Filmhouse seems determined to turn the thermostat up until the ambient temperature reaches that of the sun; next year the usher tearing the tickets should perhaps hand out birch branches with which I can beat my companions.

-At Critic’s Notebook, four films reviewed – at least one other may follow:
+At Critic’s Notebook, four films reviewed:

 Breathe In doesn’t dig very deep into a male mid-life crisis.

 The Complex brings Hideo Nakata back to what for him must be comfortable territory; but the J-horror template is rigid and inflexible.